kiranahire03/Hotel-booking-analysis/README.md

 ## **Abstract:**

 The Hotel industry like any other business opens up socioeconomic opportunities for both owner and customer.
 It has the function of providing hospitality services to customers.
-These customers can be travelers, foreigners, businessmen, tourists, visitors, etc. Customers are mostly constrained in trying to get a room to pass the night, as the usual practice is to look for a hotel when you have arrived in the particular location, walk in and find out whether there is a vacant room.
+These customers can be travelers, foreigners, businessmen, tourists, visitors etc. Customers are mostly constrained in trying to get a room to pass the night, as the usual practice is to look for a hotel when you have arrived in the particular location, walk in and find out whether there is a vacant room.
 We were provided with a dataset that states all the information about a customer like Which type customer it is, number of adults and children from which country he/she belongs and so on.
 My analysis help to understand what type of hotel people mostly preferred, factors that govern the hotel bookings, best time to book a hotel room and so on.